Tabrizian/learning-to-quantize/README.md

 ### [estim/dist.py](estim/dist.py)

-This files implements the necessary distribution classes.
+This file implements the necessary distribution classes.
 Two of the classes are used throughout the project:

 1. `TruncNorm`